 Please view the Data & Integration page for further information.

 Central to the future development of the BehaviourNet system is to secure additional appropriate funding to ensure we continue to produce high quality, cost-effective, evidence-based solutions.
 We are working closely with our strategic partners on various innovation, research and investment funding programs:

 - Dorset Council

 Opportunities for investment, research grants and match-funding via BU are components of the project.

 Our development and research phase to pilot, roll out, identify impact and improve system elements spans a 24-month timeframe.
 During this process, we will identify and clarify the commercialisation opportunities to underpin and define the offering.

-Partners in the project will gain significant cost efficiencies and commercial benefits as we advance, and this will identify the potential of a regionallly funded, multi-organisation system, benefiting from cost-effective commercial opportunities.
+Partners in the project will gain significant cost efficiencies and commercial benefits as we advance and this will identify the potential of a regionally-funded, multi-organisation system, benefiting from cost-effective commercial opportunities.